The Chronology is to return to the realm of applied mathematics from the clergy that sequestrated it in the XVI-XVII centuries.

 - Claire Lee Chennault, American military aviator.

-- Luciano Pavarotti, Italian singer.
+- Luciano Pavarotti, an Italian singer.

 - George W. Bush, former U.S. President.